Onck-group/designer-nups-kap-avidity/README.md

 - MATLAB R2018b or later

 Specific usage instructions for the various scripts, analyses and simulation setups can be found in README files or script preambles throughout the individual sub-directories.

+The code is available under an AGPL 3.0 license.